 If you associate salads with a lack of flavour, this recipe will knock you for six.
 In reality, it is about as far removed from a salad as a meal can be while still being called a salad.
 I’m no salad fan but this is one of my lunchtime staples – that’s the greatest endorsement I can give it.

 Jamie Oliver provided the original inspiration for this recipe, but I have taken his creation and drastically simplified it.
-What’s left is meal with a depth of flavor that defies its simplicity.
+What’s left is a meal with a depth of flavour that defies its simplicity.

 - 2 tsp tikka paste

 - 4 spring onions, chopped

 - 1 tsp cumin seeds